 Boarders are allocated a member of the common room as a boarding tutor, to meet on a weekly basis.
 Each tutor oversees his tutee’s well-being, with regard to discipline, academic progress and day-to-day highs and lows.

-Each year we welcome 4 young people known as GAPS from the Southern Hemisphere – two GAPS live in each boarding house and provide additional support to the boarding staff and bridge the gap between the children and the teachers, fulfilling the role of older siblings.
+Each year we welcome 4 young people known as GAPS – two GAPS live in each boarding house and provide additional support to the boarding staff and bridge the gap between the children and the teachers, fulfilling the role of older siblings.